Kunawai Terrace

 No analysis available

-Sewer is included in the HOA/maintenance fee.
-The current MLS data is fully consistent at 10/10 listings with SEWER, and a remark explicitly confirms it.
-This is a high-confidence building-level inclusion.
+Sewer is included in the maintenance fee.
+The MLS data is unanimous across listings, and a public remark directly confirms it, making this a very strong building-level feature.

 Water is included in the maintenance fee.
-All current listings show WATER in association_fee_includes, and a remark directly confirms water is covered.
-This is highly reliable and appears consistent across the building.
+Every current listing marks WATER, and a public remark explicitly confirms it, so this is highly reliable.

 No analysis available